 This is the removal of blackheads or whiteheads if you want it and need it.
 People have different pain tolerance for extractions.
 They can be uncomfortable, especially on thin or ruddy skin.
 Extractions can cause broken capillaries and discoloration if done improperly.

 - Facial massage using classic strokes like effleurage to both relax you and stimulate your skin and facial muscles.

 A mask is targeted to your skin type (dry, oily, combination, sensitive, mature) and condition.
 During the facial, the esthetician should stay in the room and give you a scalp massage or some other service.
 If they leave the room to let you "relax," don't go back.

 An application of toner, serums, moisturizer, and sunscreen if it's daytime is given.

 The esthetician will tell you how she thinks you can take better care of your skin and recommend products.
 Some feel uncomfortable with this step because it involves product recommendations, but it is part of the esthetician's job.

-How Often Should I Get a Facial?
+How Often is Best to Get a Facial

 It varies from person to person.
 Ideally, get a facial monthly because that's how long it takes the skin to regenerate.
 Try to have a facial at least four times a year, as the season changes.
 You may need it more frequently if you are trying to clear up a case of acne, especially at the beginning.
 Otherwise, once a month is plenty.
 But, you can overdo it, especially if you have sensitive skin.